CP violation in H^\pm \to W^\pm Z: A physical approach for the 2HDM: Bosonic contributions

 As we move away from alignment, the amplitudes involving the $e_i$ couplings start contributing as follows: \begin{enumerate} \item the $f_1$ is now non-zero (since $e_1<v$), and \item the $e_2$ and $e_3$ are also non-zero. \end{enumerate} Thus, in addition to the fermionic tadpoles, and still without fermion loops, it is no longer only the couplings $q_i$ that play a role.
 The decay rate and the corresponding asymmetry are shown in Fig.~\ref{Fig:nearAL-rate-asym} as functions of $m_{H^\pm}$, the charged-Higgs mass, for some choices of parameters.
 We show in heavy colour (blue or red) the low-$m_{H^\pm}$ part that is consistent with the boundedness-from-below conditions given in section~\ref{sect:Restrictions}.

-Here, two phenomena are illustrated, \begin{itemize} \item[(i)] the importance of the fermion tadpoles (lower {\it vs.}\ upper panels), and \item[(ii)] the importance of the degree of alignment (red vs blue). \end{itemize} The two upper panels do not include the fermion tadpole contributions discussed in section~\ref{sect:fermions-tadpoles} (this corresponds to the limit $\tilde\rho^U=\tilde\rho^D=\tilde\rho^L\to0$), whereas the lower ones include them.
+Here, two phenomena are illustrated, \begin{itemize} \item[(i)] the importance of the fermion tadpoles (lower {\it vs.}\ upper panels), and \item[(ii)] the importance of the degree of alignment (red vs blue). \end{itemize} The two upper panels do not include the fermion tadpole contributions discussed in section~\ref{sect:fermions-tadpoles} (this corresponds to the limit $\tilde\rho^U=\tilde\rho^D=\tilde\rho^L\to0$), whereas the lower ones include them. { Note that the upper panels are based exclusively on bosonic amplitudes. }

 \paragraph{No fermionic tadpole contributions:} At $H^\pm$ masses close to 350~GeV or higher, conflict with boundedness from below arises.
 At lower masses we can get a higher asymmetry, due to the condition for having complex loop amplitudes, mentioned in the Introduction,